Xacus/demonlord/README.md

 * System Settings: I added som settings regarding showing messages in the chat log when changing between fast and slow turn and randomizing the initiative a lille.

 ### **Compendiums:**
-The weapons, armors and ammunition from the core rulebook is available for draging and droping onto your character sheet.
+- The weapons, armors and ammunition from the core rulebook is available for draging and droping onto your character sheet.
+- Macros for player and GM can be imported.

 ### **Dice So Nice!:**
 This module is supported.